 She now began to attract a great deal of attention and was hired by radio station WVOL as a news reader and then moved on to WLAC-TV where she served as a news anchor.
 Ambitious, she was not content to enjoy where she was, instead moving to Baltimore, Maryland where co-anchored the six-o’clock news for WJZ.
-She also participating in a local talk show for the station called People are Talking.
-In a true sense, people were talking — about her and soon she was on the move again, this time to Chicago, Illinois where she would become the host of WLS-TV’s AM Chicago, a morning talk show.
+She also participated in a local talk show for the station called People are Talking.
+In a true sense, people were talking — about her, and soon she was on the move again, this time to Chicago, Illinois where she would become the host of WLS-TV’s AM Chicago, a morning talk show.
 Within three months, she pulled the show from the bottom of the ratings to the top, overcoming the Phil Donahue juggernaut in Chicago.

-As she was enjoyed her local success, she was drawn into the national spotlight when she was cast in the role of Sofia in Steven Spielberg’s production of “The Color Purple.”
+As she enjoyed her local success, she was drawn into the national spotlight when she was cast in the role of Sofia in Steven Spielberg’s production of “The Color Purple.”
 Incredibly, she was nominated for an Academy Award for Best Supporting Actress for her performance.
 Now in the public eye, it was time for her to make a move nationally.

 Her approach caused her to shake off her competitors to become the Queen of Television and she began forging into other areas of media.
-She created and co-starred in a television miniseries called the Women of Brewster Place and adapted the Toni Morrison novel Beloved in to a feature motion picture.
+She created and co-starred in a television miniseries called the Women of Brewster Place and adapted the Toni Morrison novel Beloved into a feature motion picture.
 Her success was not, however, without it’s obstacles.
 While the Women of Brewster Place was critically acclaimed, its spin-off television series was quickly cancelled.
-Beloved failed at the box office spectacular leading Oprah to suffer a bout of depression leading to a 30 pound weight gain.
-Also, on an episode of her show, Oprah touched on the topic of Mad Cow disease and one of her guest made statement against feeding processed livestock to cattle, a practice which many in England believed contributed to the disease.
+Beloved failed at the box office spectacularly, leading Oprah to suffer a bout of depression leading to a 30 pound weight gain.
+Also, on an episode of her show, Oprah touched on the topic of Mad Cow disease and one of her guests made statement against feeding processed livestock to cattle, a practice which many in England believed contributed to the disease.
 Members of the cattle industry in Texas sued Winfrey based on a 1995 Texas law under which people can be held liable if they make false and disparaging statements about perishable food products.
-The lawsuits seemed nonsensical on its face but the lawsuit placed Winfrey in significant emotional turmoil as wel as in potential financial jeopardy.
+The lawsuit seemed nonsensical on its face, but it placed Winfrey in significant emotional turmoil as well as in potential financial jeopardy.
 Oprah hired Phil McGraw to help prepare her for the trial and after the judge dismissed the case against her in 1998, she publicly thanked McGraw.
 She soon began inviting him onto her show as a relation and life strategy expert and in 2002 Oprah’s Harpo Studios began producing a new show for him called the Dr. Phil Show.
 Oprah began inviting a number of guests on to advise audience members and guests.
 One of these was Mehmet Cengiz Oz whom she referred to as Dr. Oz.
 In 2009, Harpo Studios began producing the Dr. Oz show.

 In addition to her vast media empire, Oprah has enjoyed a personal relationship with long-time boyfriend Steadman Graham.
 Their relationship has long been the subject of discussion amongst her fans wondering if they would marry.
-She has long said that her best friend is Gayle King, a former talk show host, who help to run Oprah’s empire.
+She has long said that her best friend is Gayle King, a talk show host, who helps to run Oprah’s empire.

-Oprah Winfrey did not have a lot in her early life but she was guided towards education and believing in herself and she has used her career to influence others to follow a positive path in life.
+Oprah Winfrey did not have a lot in her early life but she was guided towards education and believed in herself and she has used her career to influence others to follow a positive path in life.

 - Oprah Winfrey – Wikipedia – http://en.wikipedia.org/wiki/Oprah_Winfrey